 If he drives a dump truck, his payoff is 30 – 10 =20

-If he teaches the course like game theory in Yale University, his payoff is 30 – 5 =25.
+If he teaches the course like game theory in Yale University

 Maybe he also has to tolerate the naughty students in the class, and prepare the class everyday, but the pain and suffering in the class is better than driving a dump truck.
 Apparently, 20 < 25, the comparative advantage for B is choosing teaching in class.